danbudris/trafficSniffer/README.md

   - Test performance of the application as the dataframe grows larger
   - Test the generation of the template
   - Test the individual data extraction functions, to ensure they're pull the right data

+- The data extraction with pandas could be optimized/made more clear

+- The data extraction with pandas could probably be done elsewhere, outside of the dict that we pass to Jinja, for clarity.
+There also may be good places to keep running totals as we process packets, which would allow us to use pre-calculated/cached values rather than extracting them from the dataframe on each run.
+This extraction will become unweildly as the DF grows to any scale.

 - Flush the dataframe after a predefined period of time?
 Maybe flush it to disk, to reduce escalating memory consumption.
 Perhaps we could use a different data structure other than a `pandas` `dataframe`, like a pcap.